 The BSV network supports greater data capacity, higher transaction volume, fast processing and very low transaction fees, all of which enable developers to build creative applications that use micropayments and generate high transaction volume.

-On the BSV mainnet, transaction throughput of 5,124 transactions per second has been demonstrated (at block height 686127) – and it keeps growing.
+On the BSV mainnet, 18,606 transactions per second (TPS) has been demonstrated – and it keeps growing.

 A single, global blockchain to serve unlimited use cases